MatejGomboc/ARMCortexM-CppLib/README.md

 CMSIS-like C++ library for ARM Cortex-M microcontrollers

 *NOTE: This project is in the process of being deprecated.
-Please, look at the Embedded Societies' repos: <https://github.com/embedded-society>!*
+Please, look at the Embedded Society's repos: <https://github.com/embedded-society>!*

 ## Supported Architectures